ComposableFi/whitepaper/whitepaper.md

 Other pallets can be developed including ones to enable Solidity support, cross-chain message capabilities (XCMP), decentralized exchanges, and so on.
 Cosmos supports the Inter-Blockchain Communication Protocol (IBC) [@Inter-BlockchainCommunication] standard opening up for a large ecosystem that we can connect to.

-In the remaining sections, we cover each of these layers in more detail and we conclude at the end in [@sec:conclusion].
+In the remaining sections, we cover each of these layers in more detail and conclude at the end in [@sec:conclusion].

 # 3. Cross-Chain Virtual Machine {#sec:xcvm}
 The cross-chain virtual machine (XCVM) is a single, developer-friendly interface to interact and orchestrate smart contract functions across the multitude of L1 and L2 networks available.
 In short, the XCVM abstracts complexity from the process of having to send instructions to the routing layer directly initiates call-backs into smart contracts and handles circuit failure such as network outages.

-Build on top of our bridging infrastructure, our tools for the Composable Cross-Chain Virtual Machine allow developers to tap into various functions of communication and liquidity availability.
+Build on top of our bridging infrastructure; our Composable Cross-Chain Virtual Machine tools allow developers to tap into various communication and liquidity availability functions.
 The result is multifaceted; users can perform cross-chain actions, and the overarching blockchain ecosystem is repositioned as a network of agnostic liquidity and available yield.

 Composable allows developers to tailor their experience to maximize for the desired parameter while minimizing ecosystem-specific decision making.